en de

 Image credit: John’s Place Victoria

-It’s the oldest Diner in Victoria and a must-visit when on the Island.
+It is the oldest diner in Victoria and a must-visit when on the island.
 John Cantin opened the doors of his diner back in 1984.
-As a trained chef and traveler, he opened a place in Victoria to serve Canadian comfort food, homemade breads, pies and unique breakfasts

 Tip #8: Green Cuisine